Quick Summary

 Salaries in major cities like Mumbai and Bangalore tend to be higher, with averages ranging from ₹8,00,000 to ₹12,00,000, while smaller cities may offer lower pay scales, averaging around ₹5,00,000 to ₹7,00,000.

-A 25-year-old in India typically earns between ₹25,000 and ₹45,000 India salary per month.
+A 25-year-old in India typically earns between ₹25,000 and ₹45,000, India average salary per month.
 This salary range depends on factors such as the industry, education, and level of experience.
 People in sectors like IT, finance, or engineering often earn higher wages compared to those in other fields.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.